 Barolo Brunate has a magnificent garnet-red color with intense ruby-red reflections, of correct intensity and tonality.
-The nose is composite, rich, full and persistent, with hints of vanilla, sweet spices, tobacco, mountain hay and underbrush.
+The nose is composite, rich, full and persistent, with hints of balsamic, menthol, sweet spices, tobacco, mountain hay and underbrush.
 Impressive taste sensations reveal the wine’s imperious, noble, warm and velvety character, and the flavor is long and intense.

 To be served in crystal glasses with very large bowls.

 |Rootstocks:||kober 5bb - 420A.|